obestwalter/i3configger/README.md

     $ i3configger set mode hide

-So in short: `select` helps switching between partial files and `set` is assigning new values to arbitrary variables that I have set in the configuration.
+So in short: `select` integrate different partial files and `set` assigns values to arbitrary variables that are set anywhere in the configuration.

 Config partials that follow the naming scheme \<key\>.\<value\>.conf are only rendered into the config if explicitly set via configuration or a message from the command line (which then will be persisted).